Cynthia Beverley Washington Coleman: Biography

-Inspired by this success (and after an altercation with the rector of Burton church over funds), Cynthia redirected her efforts to preserving other historic buildings in Williamsburg, many of which were in a state of dilapidation.
+Inspired by this success (and after an altercation with the rector of Burton church over funds), she redirected her efforts to preserving other historic buildings in Williamsburg, many of which were in a state of dilapidation.
 Working with other preservationists, she hoped to establish a women's historical association to better manage historical properties - when Preservation Virginia was established in 1889, the organization's first meeting was held at Cynthia's house in Williamsburg and she was named the director of Preservation's Colonial Capital branch.
 The first structure Cynthia worked to restore was the Powder Magazine in Williamsburg, which had long since been abandoned; organizing public support and funds, she and other members of the association purchased and restored the structure, which is now administrated as part of Colonial Williamsburg.
 Cynthia would go on to raise awareness of other endangered buildings in Williamsburg and would travel the state seeking funds for restoration projects.
-She also served as vice president of Perseveration Virginia from 1889 to 1905.
+She also served as vice president of Preservation Virginia from 1889 to 1905.
 She was also a member of the Virginia chapter of the Colonial Dames of America and would write a number of historical vignettes on the history of Virginia (though she asked to remain uncredited).

 Cynthia Coleman died on 24 October 1908 and is buried at Bruton Parish Church.
-She is considered by some sources to be a forbearer of the movement to establish Colonial Williamsburg, and her portrait is preserved in the Swem Library at William and Mary.
+She is considered by some sources to be a forebear of the movement to establish Colonial Williamsburg, and her portrait is preserved in the Swem Library at William and Mary.